You will often see price comparisons, discounts or special offers when you are shopping. This page will explain some of the rules about pricing.

 Prices must include or be clear about the 15% Goods and Services Tax (GST).
 Any surcharges must be declared before you buy.
 When you see a price on a product or a shelf price, it is reasonable to expect that this is the price you will be charged at the checkout.

-You should shop around, don't assume that because there's a discount or sale advertised, it is the cheapest available price.
+You should shop around, do not assume that because there's a discount or sale advertised, it is the cheapest available price.

 Businesses often discount goods and services and advertise the savings you can make by buying at the discounted price.
 A common technique is to compare the discounted price with the non-sale price of the good or service (often using "usual", "was", "normal" or "everyday" prices) to highlight the bargain.